 This is a great option if you’re not yet tied to school holidays (it generally falls just before the start of the UK summer holidays) or it works well if you’re travelling with teens.
 Jazz fills the streets of Perugia throughout the day with everything from simple street corner musicians to daytime stage concerts.
 Aside from the big headline acts in a stadium, much of the music is free.
 The centre of Perugia is pedestrianised so you can wander the streets with your children and enjoy the music.
 Come nightfall, the city is packed with visitors and there’s a real party atmosphere.

+If you’re visiting land-locked Umbria with kids, it’s essential to find somewhere to have a splash around in lieu of a beach.
 Heat is guaranteed in Italy in the summer months so there are plenty of outdoor swimming pools.
 If your children require all the bells and whistles, Aquapark di Tavernelle (just south of Lake Trasimeno) looks like the best bet with plenty of slides and an area for toddlers.

 Essential travel information for Umbria with kids